 1. Solid food

 During the period, as our body goes through changes and loses a lot of blood, we tend to become fatigued and faint.
 Not just eating right and on time, but also food that can help you keep up your stamina is a must.
-Lots of protein and calcium from foods like fruits, vegetable, dairy and dry fruits, can help you keep going.
+Lots of protein and calcium from foods like fruits, vegetables, dairy and dry fruits, can help you keep going.

 Some people tend to get nauseous during this time, thus try not to skip or avoid meals.
 As our bodies are fragile during this time, it’s always good to eat food which is high in fibre and vitamins.
-Though you might crave for loads of carbs and junk, try and satisfy yourself with healthy ones, as they might cause breakouts on your face and also lead to gaining weight as well.
+Though you might crave loads of carbs and junk, try and satisfy yourself with healthy ones, as they might cause breakouts on your face and also lead to gaining weight as well.

 During our PMS, we get more dehydrated for obvious reasons.
-As we are used to our routine liquid consumption, we don’t hydrate ourselves enough and forget about the excess loss of water content in our body.
+As we are used to our routine liquid consumption, we don’t hydrate ourselves enough and forget about the excess loss of water content in our bodies.
 So keeping that in mind make sure to add an extra litre of water and constantly load yourself with the goodness of fresh fruit juices or smoothies.

 As we tend to get sick during this time, keep to hot or boiled water.
-You can also add mint, tulsi, ginger and a squeeze of lime to your water bottle and drink it help your body stay healthy.
+You can also add mint, tulsi, ginger and a squeeze of lime to your water bottle and drink it to help your body stay healthy.

 1. Dealing with cramps

-Infused tea, banana, pineapple, yogurt and dark chocolate are one of those foods that help ease cramps.
+Infused tea, banana, pineapple, yoghurt and dark chocolate are one of those foods that help ease cramps.
 You can also use a hot water bag or an electric gel bag to relax your muscles in your pelvic and lower back area.
 A hot shower also helps relax your body.
-A gentle massage below your tummy and your back in a circular motion is known to have done wonders with easing the pain.
+A gentle massage below your tummy and your back in a circular motion is known to have done wonders in easing the pain.

 2. Homemade DIY spa

 As some of us have a habit of staying in bed during the cycle, some of us have no option but to deal with it and go to the office or even choose to work from home.
-Make sure to find yourself some time and lie down with a mask of your favourite fruit or even a chocolate to pamper your skin.
+Make sure to find yourself some time and lie down with a mask of your favourite fruit or even a bar of chocolate to pamper your skin.
 Not only does it soothe and relax you, but it also helps distract you from the pain.
 Smelling your desired scent can help you calm your mind and body as well.
 Soak your toes and hands in hot water infused with your preferred essential oil aroma to help you ease your muscles and your mind.